Chart Color Schemes

 Bexley North is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Bexley North, as per the latest Census, consisted of 74.8% houses and 25.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+The dwelling structure in Bexley North, as per the latest Census, consisted of 74.8% houses and 25.2% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
 Home ownership in Bexley North was at 40.4%, with the rest being mortgaged (29.2%) or rented (30.4%).
-The median monthly mortgage repayment in the area was $2,800, above Sydney metro's average of $2,427.
-Median weekly rent in Bexley North was $450, compared to Sydney metro's $470.
-Nationally, Bexley North's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $2,800, higher than Sydney metro's average of $2,427.
+The median weekly rent in Bexley North was $450, slightly above Sydney metro's figure of $470.
+Nationally, Bexley North's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing